RedMadRobot/figma-export/README.md

 For `figma-export icons`

 By default your Figma file should contains a frame with `Icons` name which contains components for each icon.
 You may change a frame name in a [config](Config.md) file by setting `common.icons.figmaFrameName` property.
+If you support dark mode and want separate icons for dark mode, Figma project must contains two files.
+One should contains a dark icons, and another light icons.
+If you would like to have light and dark icons in the same file, you can do so with the `useSingleFile` configuration option.
+You can then denote dark mode icons by adding a suffix like `_dark`.
+The suffix is also configurable.
+See [config](Config.md) for more information in the icons section.

 For `figma-export images`

 Your Figma file should contains a frame with `Illustrations` name which contains components for each illustration.
 You may change a frame name in a [config](Config.md) file by setting `common.images.figmaFrameName` property.

 If you support dark mode you must have two Figma files.
 The rules for these two files follow the same rules as described above for colors.
+But If you would like to specify light and dark illustrations in the same file, you can do so with the `useSingleFile` configuration option.
+You can then denote dark mode illustrations by adding a suffix like `_dark`.
+The suffix is also configurable.
+See [config](Config.md) for more information in the illustrations section.

 If you want to specify image variants for different devices (iPhone, iPad, Mac etc.), add an extra `~` mark with idiom name.
 For example add `~ipad` postfix: